georgeaschiopu/MachineLearningMadeEasy/README.md

 	git clone https://github.com/mawebster9/MachineLearningMadeEasy

 and hit enter.
-This will pull a copy of the repository onto your machine.
-It is recommended to copy the repo into your python folder.
+This will pull a copy of the repository onto your machine. __It is recommended to copy the repo into your python folder.__

+For additional git bash help, visit https://www.atlassian.com/git/tutorials/git-bash for help with navigating through git bash.

+For aditional git help, visit http://guides.beanstalkapp.com/version-control/common-git-commands.html for help with git itself.

+Git mimics Linux file structure definitions, so for Windows machines you will need to replace all of the "\" to "/"" (example: "C:\Users\Programs\git_repo" -> "C:/Users/Programs/git_repo") in the file path when using git bash.
+This is a problem with Windows machines since the directory paths have different file structures.
+You also need to include all file folders and files in double quotes ("Example File Name") if they are not one single word and are broken up by spaces.